OktarinTentakel/lsd-landmark-style-definition/readme.md

 some follow principles, that are baked into CSS:

 - **technical properties**
-  +let's first take care of the element's setup, before doing anything else +`counter` definitions should come first, because following props might use them
+  + let's first take care of the element's setup, before doing anything else
+  + `counter` definitions should come first, because following props might use them
 - **display properties**
   + `display` is the most important property of all, it should always come first
   + anything belonging to the display mode should follow (`flex-direction` e.g)